World Red Cross and Red Crescent Day: Innovation and diversity at the core of International Red Cross and Red Crescent Movement’s work.

-“World Red Cross and Red Crescent Day, 8 May, is an opportunity to recognize the the contribution and achievements of the millions of volunteers and staff members around the world who are keeping our commitment to humanity” said Phillip White, President of the Dominica Red Cross.
+“World Red Cross and Red Crescent Day, 8 May, is an opportunity to recognize the contribution and achievements of the millions of volunteers and staff members around the world who are keeping our commitment to humanity,” said Phillip White, President of the Dominica Red Cross.

 The work of the International Red Cross and Red Crescent Movement – comprised of the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies, and 190 National Red Cross and Red Crescent Societies draws on more than 150 years of humanitarian action.

 In recognition of World Red Cross Day 19 volunteers will be enrolled as members of the National Society of which 15 are Youth.
 The Dominica Red Cross promotes the involvement of all persons who wish to make a difference in improving the lives of our people.